- Document type

 The Flash of Capital: Film and Geopolitics in Japan

-The recent growing mainstream popularity of Japanese cinema has spawned a score of new books on the subject.
-The more popular and more known of these focus primarily on historiographical descriptions of genres, such as for instance samurai and horror films, and on describing specific filmmakers or the events of film history in general.
+The recent growing mainstream interest in Japanese cinema has spawned a score of new books on the subject.
+The more popular and more known of these focus primarily on historiographical descriptions of genres, such as the samurai film or the horror film, and on describing specific filmmakers or the events of film history in general.

 Less known amongst the general public is the rise in academic interest, which of course parallels the rise in general interest, and the scholarly works that emerge from this.
-The reason for this is the self-sustaining myth about academic books: that they are boring and hard to read books written for a small and specialized group of readers.
-True for some academic books, but it is especially untrue for Eric Cazdyn's The Flash of Capital.
+The reason for their obscurity is the self-sustaining myth about academic books: that they are boring and hard to read, and written for a small and specialized group of readers.
+This may well be the case for some academic tomes, but it is especially untrue for Eric Cazdyn's The Flash of Capital.
 Although not a casual read, as it presupposes certain knowledge of film and cultural theory, it is a vigorous analysis of Japanese film within the context of crucial economic and cultural developments.
 Developments that have not only shaped films themselves, but have also shaped the analysis and opinions of audiences and of journalists and academics writing on Japanese film alike.
-A subject that should interest any that would like to know more about Japanese cinema and culture.
+A subject that should interest anyone that would like to know more about Japanese cinema and culture.

 In The Flash of Capital, Cazdyn analyses the relationship between capitalism and culture in the modern Japanese society.
 He examines one hundred years of film and capitalism in Japan and focuses on the relationship between these two at three particular moments of historical transformation:

 This relationship is especially noteworthy because film and capitalism in Japan are contemporaries, unlike in for instance Europe where capitalism predates film by one hundred years.
-Not only did these two domains grow up together in Japan, they are very much alike in nature as well as they adhere to similar production values such as repetition, reproducibility, exchangeability, simultaneity, distribution and mass production.
+Not only did these two domains grow up together in Japan, they are very much alike in nature as well as adhering to similar production values such as repetition, reproducibility, exchangeability, simultaneity, distribution, and mass production.

 The method of analysis in The Flash of Capital is based on form and context rather than on content.
 What films are about seems less interesting than how films are about.
 By placing formal filmic categories (for instance acting and adaptation) within the three periods Cazdyn attempts to read the work of Japanese film history as so many symptoms of the most pressing social problems of Japanese modernity.
 For instance in the chapter on adaptation he shows how adaptations of the same source material can differ over time.

-An important argument in this book is that not only are films influenced by the cultural, economic and political climate in which they were made, but histories are also tied to the historical and political situation from which each history is produced.
+An important argument in this book is that not only are films influenced by the cultural, economic, and political climates in which they were made, but histories are also tied to the historical and political situation from which each history is produced.
 This is not explicit from the content of these histories but is figured in their respective forms (the historiographical methods).
-Eric Cazdyn explores this by examining six different historiographies and placing them in the three categories.
-Two of the historiographies he discusses are Richie and Anderson's The Japanese Film: Art and Industry and Oshima Nagisa's Sengo 50 nen, Eiga 100 nen (Fifty years after the war, one hundred years of film).
+Cazdyn explores this by examining six different historiographies and placing them in the three categories.
+Two of the historiographies he discusses are Richie and Anderson's The Japanese Film: Art and Industry and Nagisa Oshima's Sengo 50-nen, Eiga 100-nen (Fifty years after the war, one hundred years of film).
 The last chapter is the culmination of the previous five.
 In chapter six Cazdyn re-reads six canonical films that engage the dominant socio-historical problem of their moment.
 He places two films within the context of each period.
 Although each analysis has its own merits I have limited my discussion of this subject to three films, one from each period.

 The first film, Teinosuke Kinugasa's A Page of Madness, is placed within the context of colonialism and Cazdyn focuses in his analysis on the border between being colonized and being a colonizer of the pre-World War II moment.
 Page of Madness tells the story of the mental illness of a woman and how her husband relates to her treatment and her illness.
 There are two dominant readings of Kinugasa's film: the first emphasizes the surrealism of the film and the portrayal of the subjectivity of the sick wife and can be seen as a statement about Japan's militarist project.
 This analysis supposes the interiority of the violence.
 Cazdyn focuses more on the second reading that examines the exteriority that shaped this violent interiority.
 He places the trauma of modernity in relation to exterior factors (the world system) that produce an ultranationalist interiority.
 This shows how the war and the Japanese colonial project are linked to the very logic of modernization itself.